Next Page Previous Page Home Tools & Aids Search Handbook

 Bayesian gamma prior model

-and passing the test means that the failure ratelambda(1-alpha) the upper 100×(1-alpha) percentile for the posterior gamma, has to equal the target failure rate 1/M. But this percentile is, by definition, G-1(1-alpha;a',b'), with G-1 denoting the inverse of the gamma distribution with parameters a', b'.
-We can find the value of T that satisfies G-1 (1-alpha;a',b') = 1/M by trial and error, or by using "Goal Seek" in EXCEL.
-However, based on the properties of the gamma distribution, it turns out that we can calculate T directly by using
+When the test ends, the posterior gamma distribution will have (worst case - assuming exactly \(r\) failures) new parameters of $$ a' = a+r, \,\,\,\,\, b' = b + T \, ,$$ and passing the test means that the failure rate \(\lambda_{1-\alpha}\), the upper \(100(1-\alpha)\) percentile for the posterior gamma, has to equal the target failure rate \(1/M\).
+But this percentile is, by definition, \(G^{-1}(1-\alpha; \, a', \, b')\), with \(G^{-1}\) denoting the inverse of the gamma distribution with parameters \(a', \, b'\).
+We can find the value of \(T\) that satisfies \(G^{-1}(1-\alpha; \, a', \, b')=1/M\) by trial and error.
+However, based on the properties of the gamma distribution, it turns out that we can calculate \(T\) directly by using $$ T = M \cdot G^{-1}(1-\alpha; \, a', \, 1) - b \, .$$ Special Case: The Prior Has \(a\) = 1 (The "Weak" Prior)

-When the prior is a weak prior with a = 1, the Bayesian test is always shorter than the classical test There is a very simple way to calculate the required Bayesian test time, when the prior is a weak prior with a = 1.
+When the prior is a weak prior with \(a\) = 1, the Bayesian test is always shorter than the classical test There is a very simple way to calculate the required Bayesian test time when the prior is a weak prior with \(a\) = 1.
 Just use the Test Length Guide Table to calculate the classical test time.
-Call this Tc.
-The Bayesian test time T is just Tc minus the prior parameter b (i.e., T = Tc - b).
-If the b parameter was set equal to (ln 2) × MTBF50 (with MTBF50 the consensus choice for an "even money" MTBF), then
+Call this \(T_c\).
+The Bayesian test time \(T\) is just \(T_c\) minus the prior parameter \(b\) (i.e., \(T = T_c - b\)).
+If the \(b\) parameter was set equal to \((\mbox{ln } 2) \cdot \mbox{MTBF }_{50}\) (where \(\mbox{MTBF}_{50}\) is the consensus choice for an "even money" MTBF), then $$ T = T_c - (\mbox{ln } 2) \cdot \mbox{MTBF }_{50} $$ This shows that when a weak prior is used, the Bayesian test time is always less than the corresponding classical test time.
+That is why this prior is also known as a friendly prior

 Note: In general, Bayesian test times can be shorter, or longer, than the corresponding classical test times, depending on the choice of prior parameters.
-However, the Bayesian time will always be shorter when the prior parameter a is less than, or equal to, 1.
+However, the Bayesian time will always be shorter when the prior parameter \(a\) is less than, or equal to, 1.

 Example: Calculating a Bayesian Test Time

-To compare this result to the classical test time required, use the Test Length Guide Table.
-The table factor is 4.28, so the test time needed is 500 x 4.28 = 2140 hours for a non-Bayesian test.
-The Bayesian test saves about 384 hours, or an 18% savings.
-If the test is run for 1756 hours, with no more than 2 failures, then an MTBF of at least 500 hours has been confirmed at 80% confidence.
+We obtain a test time of 1756.117 hours using $$ 500 \cdot G^{-1}(1-0.2; \, 2.863+2, \, 1) - 1522.46 \, . $$ To compare this result to the classical test time required, use the Test Length Guide Table.
+The table factor is 4.28, so the test time needed is 500 × 4.28 = 2140 hours for a non-Bayesian test.
+The Bayesian test saves about 384 hours, or an 18 % savings.
+If the test is run for 1756 hours, with no more than two failures, then an MTBF of at least 500 hours has been confirmed at 80 % confidence.

-If, instead, the engineers had decided to use a weak prior with an MTBF50 of 600, the required test time would have been
+If, instead, the engineers had decided to use a weak prior with an \(\mbox{MTBF}_{50}\) of 600, the required test time would have been $$ 2140 - 600 \cdot \mbox{ln } 2 = 1725 \mbox { hours} \, . $$

 Home Tools & Aids Search Handbook Previous Page Next Page